stackedboxes/romualdo/doc/testing.md

 * `build`: The step builds the source code.
 It can check for error codes and error messages.
-* `run`: The step runs the Storyworld built on a previous step.
-It can send input, and check if it gets the expected output.
 * `build-and-run`: Equivalent to `build` followed by `run`; the `run` part is skipped if the build fails.
 * `save-state`: The step saves the VM state.
 * `load-state`: The step loads the VM state (assumed to have been previously saved).

+There is no support for `run` steps.
+This is intentional, but not a hard design decision.
+Simply, we currently don't have any use case for that.
+Either we want to `build-and-run`, or to `build` only, fail, and check if we got the expected errors.

 ### `sourceDir`